Eden Shopping Centre: Centre features

 The shopping centre contains 107 shops, of which 54 were new to the town and 53 resited from elsewhere in the town.
-Until its closure on 12th January 2023, the largest store was House of Fraser, which was four storeys high.
-Currently, the largest store in the centre is the two story Marks and Spencer, which moved to Eden from the Chilterns Shopping Centre.
+Currently, the largest store in use in the centre is the two story Marks & Spencer, which moved to Eden from the Chilterns Shopping Centre.
+The largest unit is the four storey unit previously occupied by House of Fraser until its closure on 12 January 2023.
+A Primark store is planned to occupy the first floor in early 2024.
 The complex has eleven restaurants and cafés.
 Additionally, the centre contains a 12-screen Cineworld cinema, a 22-lane Hollywood Bowl alley, a 58,000-book library, up from 45,000 books held at the old library.
 The library features step-free access.

 Eden features a car park with 1,500 spaces and 48 residential apartments on the south side of the centre.

 Travel

 Park and ride

-A park and ride operates between High Wycombe Bus Station (adjoining the Eden center) and High Wycombe Coachway (part of the Handy Cross Hub) near junction 4 of the M40 motorway, which also serves the railway station and the hospital.
-The service began on 5 September 2005 and operates every 20 minutes during the day.
+A park and ride operates between High Wycombe Bus Station (adjoining the Eden Centre) and High Wycombe Coachway (part of the Handy Cross Hub) near junction 4 of the M40 motorway, which also serves the railway station and the hospital.
+The service began on 5 September 2005 and operates every 20-30 minutes during the day.